303: Pod People

 Pee-wee’s Playhouse was a children’s television series that ran from 1986-1990.
-It starred comedian Paul Reubens in his child-adult persona of Pee-wee Herman.
+It starred comedian Paul Reubens in his child-adult persona of Pee-wee Herman, whose Playhouse is filled with anthropomorphic furniture and objects.
 The show was wildly popular and critically acclaimed, but it came to a premature end following Reubens’ arrest in 1991 for indecent exposure in an adult theater.

 It’s a Peter Gabriel video! –Yeah, someone hit that kid in the head with a [sung] sledge hammer.